psycho-baller/Exo/README.md

 ### Our Solution

-We are developing a cross-platform web and mobile application to easily capture and organize these questions.
+We are developing a local-first, cross-platform web and mobile application to easily capture and organize these questions.
 For example, you can connect these questions to certain a certain person (a friend) or group (your co-workers).

 ### Inspiration